New Bedford Whalers (baseball): Colonial League 1914 & 1915

 New Bedford Whalers switched leagues and finished as runner-up in the 1914 Colonial League.
 New Bedford did not return to the 1914 New England League, as the franchise joined the 1914 six–team Class C level Colonial League.
-The Brockton Shoemakers, Fall River Spindles, Pawtucket Tigers, Taunton Herrings and Woonsocket Speeders joined with New Bedford in league play.
+The Brockton Shoemakers, Fall River Spindles, Pawtucket Tigers, Taunton Herrings and Woonsocket Speeders teams joined with New Bedford in league play.

 Playing 1914 season under returning manager Jack O'Brien, the Whalers ended the 1914 season with a record of 60–40, finishing 2.5 games behind the first place Fall River Spindles.

 The New Bedford Whalers placed third in the 1915 eight-team independent Colonial League.
 The Whalers ended the 1915 season with a record of 56–45, as John O'Brien served as manager, ending the season 1.0 game behind the first place Hartford Senators in a close race.
 In 1915, the Colonial League had essentially become the minor league feeder for the Federal League, a structure that was the downfall for the Colonial League.
 The Federal League was forced to fold following the 1915 season, leaving the Colonial League unable to continue following the conclusion of the season.

 In the era, the "Whalers" nickname was shared by the semi-professional New Bedford Whalers soccer team, also based in the city.
 The team played as members of the Southern New England Soccer League from 1914 and 1918 and continued to play until 1932 in two other leagues.
 The team also played at Sargent Field, sharing it with the baseball team.